What a Microphone Does

 While there are many ways to convert sound into electrical energy, we'll concentrate on the two most popular methods: dynamic and condenser.
-These are the types of microphones most often found in recording studios, broadcast and motion picture production, home hi-fi and video recording, and on stages for live sound reinforcement.
+These are the types of microphones most often found in recording studios, broadcast, motion picture video production, and on stages for live sound reinforcement.

 FIGURE 1 - Dynamic Microphone Element

-Comparison of microphone types to loudspeakers may help you more readily understand their operation.
-Dynamic microphones can be considered as similar to conventional loudspeakers in most respects.
+Comparing microphones to loudspeakers may help you to understand their operation.
+Dynamic microphones are similar to conventional loudspeakers in most respects.
 Both have a diaphragm (or cone) with a voice coil (a long coil of wire) attached near the apex.
 Both have a magnetic system with the coil in its gap.
 The difference is in how they are used.